 “Teachers are dedicated to creating a genuine love of learning within each child.
 By freely using art, craft, music and language in conjunction with the teaching of academics, learning becomes a living, creative process.”

-In Years 1 and 2, the school follows the English National Curriculum for English, maths and science, and the International Primary Curriculum (IPC) for humanities, art, and design technology.
+In Years 1 and 2, the school follows the National Curriculum for England for English, maths, and science, and the International Primary Curriculum (IPC) for humanities, art, and design technology.
 Known for its creative and thematic approach to teaching, IPC focuses on developing individual strengths in these subject areas; for example, students will explore the impact of tourism following a residential trip to Hoi An.
-Nord Anglia schools are well-known for enhancing their British syllabus with the IPC, and this helps students to develop a global outlook and appreciate different cultures
+Nord Anglia schools are well-known for enhancing their British syllabus with the IPC, and this helps students to develop a global outlook and appreciate different cultures.

 Admission and fees